Coventry Patmore: Major publications

 Patmore published the four works together in 1863.
 The works have come to symbolise the Victorian feminine ideal – which was not necessarily the ideal amongst feminists of the period.

-By 1861 Patmore and his family was living in Elm Cottage, North End, Hampstead.
+By 1861 Patmore and his family were living in Elm Cottage, North End, Hampstead.
 On 5 July 1862 Emily Patmore died after a long illness, and shortly afterwards Patmore joined the Roman Catholic Church.

 In 1864 Patmore married Marianne Byles, daughter of James Byles of Bowden Hall, Gloucester.
-Patmore Buxted Hall in Surrey in 1865, which he described in How I managed my Estate (1886).
+Patmore purchased Buxted Hall in East Sussex in 1865, which he described in How I managed my Estate (1886).
 In 1877 Patmore published The Unknown Eros, which some commentators believe contains his finest poetic work, and in 1878 Amelia, his own favourite among his poems, together with an essay on English Metrical Law.
 This departure into criticism continued in 1879 with a volume of papers entitled Principle in Art, and again in 1893 with Religio Poetae.

 Patmore's second wife Marianne died in 1880, and in 1881 he married Harriet Robson from Bletchingley in Surrey (born 1840), his children's governess.
 Their son Francis was born in 1882.
 Patmore also had a deep friendship with the poet Alice Meynell, lasting several years.
 He ultimately fell in love with her, forcing Meynell to end their relationship.

 In later years Patmore lived at Lymington, where he died in 1896.
 He was buried in Lymington churchyard.